Southside Elementary School

 Parking

-Parents and visitors are asked to park in the gravel side visitor’s parking lot and enter the building through the main entrance.
+Parents and visitors are asked to park in the paved side visitor’s parking lot and enter the building through the main front entrance.
 Parking is prohibited along the curb near the entrance.
-Car traffic is prohibited in the bus loop (gravel parking lot between the school and orange cones) anytime buses are present — generally between the hours of 7:30 a.m. and 9:00 a.m. and 2:30 p.m. and 4:00 p.m.
+Car traffic is not allowed in the bus loop between the hours of 7:30AM-9:00AM and 2:30PM-4:30PM.

 Physical Education

-2. Gum, food, and drink should not be brought into the gym at any time.
+- Gum, food, and drink should not be brought into the gym at any time.

-4. If a student gets injured, he/she should report the injury to the Physical Education teacher immediately.
+- If a student gets injured, he/she should report the injury to the Physical Education teacher immediately.

 Promotion/Retention

-A copy of Dinwiddie County’s Promotion/ Retention Policy will be made available upon request.
+A copy of Dinwiddie County’s Promotion/Retention Policy will be made available upon request.

 Reading